How to Stop Google Listing Robocalls

 At DoNotPay, we’re all about making our everyday lives more efficient and straightforward.
 We make this happen by harnessing cutting-edge artificial intelligence technology and automation.
 Tackling the issue of robocalls has always been one of our main priorities, and it finally culminated in the creation of Robo Revenge.
 Wired even referred to our Robo Revenge feature as a “digital sting operation,” and that’s exactly what it is!

 Learn how you can use DoNotPay to trace the identity of scammers and file a claim against them.
 This is an entirely safe method and doesn’t require you to risk your own money or financial information.
-The efforts of our Robo Revenge feature could result in you receiving a settlement of up to $3,000!
 By tracking down the scammers, not only could you earn some decent cash compensation for your troubles, but you’re also helping authorities to prosecute the fraudsters and curb their illicit activities.

 This is how the process works: